Analyzing Predictive Oncology (POAI) and Its Competitors

 |2.53

-7.7% of Predictive Oncology shares are owned by institutional investors.
-Comparatively, 52.8% of shares of all “Surgical appliances & supplies” companies are owned by institutional investors.
-0.6% of Predictive Oncology shares are owned by company insiders.
-Comparatively, 9.1% of shares of all “Surgical appliances & supplies” companies are owned by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.
+7.7% of Predictive Oncology shares are held by institutional investors.
+Comparatively, 52.8% of shares of all “Surgical appliances & supplies” companies are held by institutional investors.
+0.6% of Predictive Oncology shares are held by company insiders.
+Comparatively, 8.7% of shares of all “Surgical appliances & supplies” companies are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.

 Summary

-Predictive Oncology competitors beat Predictive Oncology on 9 of the 13 factors compared.
+Predictive Oncology rivals beat Predictive Oncology on 9 of the 13 factors compared.

 Predictive Oncology Company Profile